nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 It is an opporunity to learn from our experience in evolving the REST API, for the scale, and to apply this knowledge onto the GraphQL development efforts.
-We can do that by building N+1 query detection mechanisms and alerting, adding scalable state synchronization support and aligning GraphQL with other architectural initiatives being executed in parallel, like [the support for direct uploads](https://gitlab.com/gitlab-org/gitlab/-/issues/280819).
+We can do that by building query-to-feature correlation mechanisms, adding scalable state synchronization support and aligning GraphQL with other architectural initiatives being executed in parallel, like [the support for direct uploads](https://gitlab.com/gitlab-org/gitlab/-/issues/280819).